Whimfoome/trulza_win-rs/README.md

   - NoFlash
   - Glow
   - Radar
-  - SkinChanger
+  - SkinChanger (Knives not working)
   - TriggerBot

-### To-Do:
-  - New SkinChanger
-  - Make SDK
-  - PatternScan
-  - Backtrack

 ### Credits:
   - Got the memory from [navewindre](https://github.com/navewindre/rust-external), modified and updated by me
+  - SkinChanger references from [Spec122/skinsX](https://github.com/Spec122/skinsX) and [0xf1a/xSkins](https://github.com/0xf1a/xSkins)

 ### Important:
 I'm not responsible for any bans that might occur on your account while using this software.
 Use at your own risk.